 I love live-tweeting on Twitter and Facebook groups are a great way to instantaneously find communities of people with shared interests.

 Just as you would join clubs at school or in a new city, joining social media communities is no different.

 |FACEBOOK:||Carry On’s Supernatural Discussion||The Supernatural Friendship Project||The Fandom Life||Starfish Family|

 Create a Fandom Money Fund

 For many, money is a legitimate worry.
 I get it.
-When you’re stressing out about having food onto the table or possibly getting evicted, it’s tough to feel like you deserve to be a fangirl, let alone to actually fangirl.
+When you’re stressing out about having food on the table or possibly getting evicted, it’s tough to feel like you deserve to be a fangirl, let alone to actually fangirl.

 Well, my friend.
 Let me tell you.
 Just as you do with investments or college loans, treat your fandoms the same way.
 Create a separate account or section in your budget sheet specifically for fandom spending.
 Budget out a percentage of your monthly income to put towards this fund and unless you’re purchasing something fandom related, DON’T TOUCH IT!!
 It doesn’t have to be a large percentage of your income, you just need to treat it as another bill.
 Make it a mandatory investment, like rent or electricity, something that you can’t shank on.